 If you think about those businesses that have a very identifiable USP, you’ll notice that it is, in fact, a large part of their success.
 The USP is a reason for consumers to frequent a business, a catchphrase, and a distinctive hook for the business to hang their hat on, all rolled into one:

 - “Avis: We Try Harder”

 - “Federal Express: When it absolutely, positively has to be there overnight.”

-Interestingly, surprisingly even, most small businesses do not have a USP.
-They are just out there, doing their thing, selling their stuff, and never really distinguishing themselves in the marketplace.
-Maybe they succeed or maybe they do not, but if they do, it might be because they have a good location, or the owner has some great contacts, or some other factor, but often it is not because they offer something unique and distinct to the consumer.
+Interestingly (surprisingly, even) most small businesses don’t have a USP.
+They’re just out there, doing their thing, selling their stuff, and never really distinguishing themselves in the marketplace.
+Maybe they succeed or maybe they don’t.
+But if they do, it might be because they have a good location, or the owner has some great contacts, or some other factor, but often it’s not because they offer something unique and distinct to the consumer.

 That’s a shame, because in this overly-crowded marketplace, without offering potential customers something different and distinctive, without letting them know you can solve their problem, you will fail to stand out, and if you don’t stand out, success is very hard to come by.

 You begin to create a USP by looking at the market and finding a need that either you successfully fulfill already, or which is unfilled but can be fulfilled by your business.
 What needy niche can you stake claim to?
 Can you be the “All-Night Donut Shop” or the “Rock-Bottom Price Car Stereo Store”?